Wacom Feel™ Multi-Touch API

 WMTErrorQuit:

-Returned by wait functions when the API quit call is made or if the API has not been successfully initialized.
+Returned by wait functions when the API quit call is made or

 WMTErrorBufferTooSmall